jerrymooyman/jerrymooyman.github.io/_posts/2016-06-03-create-yeoman-generator.md

 }
 ```

-Running the generator will now yield the following result
+Running the generator will now yield the following result:

+* index.html file has been copied into the src directory
+* templating engine has injected the title `my awesome app` into the title tag of our index.html.

 ![Yeoman template]({{ "/assets/img/yeoman-template1.png" | prepend: site.baseurl }})

-You can see here that the title `my awesome app` has been injected into the title tag of our index.html.

 # Running the Generator